shesha-io/docs.shesha/docs/front-end-basics/form-components/common-component-properties.md

 sidebar_position: 1
 ---

-# Common Component Properties
+# Common Properties & Events

+This section describes the properties which are common to all form components.

 ## Component Name

-Component Identifier
+Name of the component.
+This should be unqiue within the form, contain only alphanumeric characters and underscores and should not contain any spaces.
+This name is used to access the component programmatically through its parent form's context property.

 ## Property Name

-Allows to assign component to some field of stored object
+Specifies the name of the property on the form's [Data](/docs/front-end-basics/configured-views/data-types/shesha-objects/data) or [Context](/docs/front-end-basics/configured-views/data-types/shesha-objects/app-context) object the form component will be bound to.

 ## Context

-Allows to choose storage where assigned data will be stored.
-[Form data](/docs/front-end-basics/configured-views/data-types/shesha-objects/data) is used if empty, else [App Context](/docs/front-end-basics/configured-views/data-types/shesha-objects/app-context)
+Speficies where the form copmonent's value will be bound to.
+By default the form component will be bound to and update the [Form data](/docs/front-end-basics/configured-views/data-types/shesha-objects/data) if left empty.
+Otherwise it will be bound to the selected [App Context](/docs/front-end-basics/configured-views/data-types/shesha-objects/app-context).

 ## Label

-Component Label
+The label to display next to the form component.
+This will be displayed unless the [Hide Label](#hide-label) property is set to true.

 ## Label Align

-Positioning of label in context of the input field
+Positioning of label relative to the component. **Options**: 'Left', 'Right', 'Top'

 ## Hide Label